 Worst of all, and really most potent of all, people often become our drug.
 Friendship, companionship, romance, relationship—it’s not the constructs themselves that we fixate upon, hopefully.
 It’s the people on the other end of these conduits that become our drug.
 And yes, we were designed to be good to and for each other, but when does love become dependence?
 When does interest become obsession?
 How long does it take to turn something that was made to build up into something that can just as quickly destroy?
 We were meant to subdue the earth, and what’s more, care for it.
 That care is even more intense for the other people of the world.
 We were designed to care for this world together.

 Sure.
 There are still people in the world who care, but it is not without difficulty, and a barrier now stands between us and God’s original plan.
 That barrier is selfishness.
 The bricks that form it are made of the things and people we use to feel better, safer, in this fallen world; but if what is on the other side of that barrier, our original design, God’s good plan for us—if it really is good, why are we running from it?
 Why don’t we return?

 The shunt in our heads keeps us feeling better.
 It keeps us calm.
 It keeps us subdued.
 It keeps us from taking risks.
 It keeps us from making moves.
 It keeps us sedated.
 It keeps us asleep.
 It keeps us dreaming.
 It keeps us delusional.
 It keeps us dependent.
 Addicted.
 We hurt for a fix.
-We’d rather die in our sleep than get up and in Jesus’ name fight the things, the temptations, the tough times, the enemies in the spirit, that would have us die in our sleep.
+We’d rather die in our sleep than get up and in Jesus’ name fight the temptations, the tough times, the enemies in the spirit, that would have us die in our sleep.